 Colour is deep gold with a feeble head and no lacing.
 Smell is grain with a subtle booziness.
-Taste is considerably sweet with corn and cane sugar.
+Taste is considerably sweet; think corn syrup and cane sugar.
 Bitterness is practically non existent with only a slight hint of spiciness from the hop extract.
 Carbonation is quite high and mouthfeel is super watery which is typical for Oettinger.
 There is also an unpleasant musty, abrasive aftertaste which lingers on the palate.

 All in all, this export lager is very generic and strongly reminds me of some trashy Aussie brews like Crown Lager.
-This is clearly inferior to the cheaper Stephan Bräu Export from Kaufland but it is by no means the shittest shit beer that I’ve tried in Germany.
+It’s clearly inferior to the cheaper Stephan Bräu Export from Kaufland but it is by no means the shittest shit beer that I’ve tried in Germany.

 Rating: 3 Stars out of 10

 Oettinger Kellerbier is one of the newest additions to the Oettinger product range and is clearly a graceless attempt to hone in on the Franconian beer market (many larger breweries in Germany have begun whipping out trendy new Kellerbiers, eg Bitburger, Franziskaner, Hofbräu and Krombacher).
-Oettinger’s take on this Franconian classic has a relatively high ABV of 5.6%; fortunately, it is at least naturtrüb (“naturally cloudy”).
+Oettinger’s take on this Franconian classic has a relatively high ABV of 5.6%.
+Fortunately, it is actually naturtrüb (“naturally cloudy”).
 The Kellerbier is the same price as the Pils and Export: 45 cents.

 Colour is a light amber with a decent albeit very fine head and a good amount of yeasty cloudiness.
 Taste begins like a classic Kellerbier, caramel and toasted grains, but gives way to a disappointingly bland and watery body with no detectable hop bitterness.
 There is no aftertaste to speak of.